BAK2K3/hard-drivers/TESTING.md

     * Ensure Navbar elements (logo/links) maintain their position through navigation of the site.
     * Ensure all internal navigational links are not opened externally.
     * Ensure the relevant active link is coloured accordingly depending on user's location on site.
-    * On small vertical viewports, ensure the Navbar maintains its position (i.e sticky) when the page's viewportcontrol is scrollable (on the y-axis).
+    * On small vertical viewports, ensure the Navbar maintains its position (i.e sticky) when the page's Viewport Control is scrollable (on the y-axis).
     * When adjusting the horizontal viewport, ensure the "logo" and links reposition themselves dynamically to maintain their central position on the page.
     * On large horizontal viewports, ensure the Navbar's background image zooms in/out accordingly when increasing/decreasing horizontal viewport.
     * On all viewports, ensure the Navbar's radial gradient maintains its appearance over the background image, and remains in a static position (regardless of background image's zoom effect).